Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 What The Exposures Look Like for This Client

 With the functional analysis complete, the exposure plan becomes clear.
-I am going to describe what we would actually do with this client, with the appropriate clinical caveats — this is a composite description rather than a description of any specific real client, and the work would be calibrated to the actual person’s pace and capacity.
-The structure below shows what good ERP looks like in a heavy case rather than serving as a protocol manual.
+I am going to describe what we would actually do with this client, with the appropriate clinical caveats.
+This is a composite description rather than a description of any specific real client, and the work would be calibrated to the actual person’s pace and capacity.
+The structure below shows what a good ERP looks like in a heavy case rather than serving as a protocol manual.

 Imaginal exposures:

 “I am changing my son’s diaper.
 As I do this, I am thinking about him sexually.
 The thought is detailed and prolonged.
-I cannot stop thinking it.
+I cannot stop thinking about it.
 I am the kind of person who has these thoughts during caregiving.
 My wife does not know.
 My professional licensure board does not know.
-I am parenting a small child who depends on me, while having these thoughts, and there is no way to know whether the thoughts will eventually become action.
+I am parenting a small child who depends on me while having these thoughts, and there is no way to know whether they will eventually become action.
 I will live the rest of my life uncertain about whether I am safe with my own children.”

 The client reads this aloud.
 Records it.
-Listens to the recording on a loop during commute time, during caregiving moments, before bed.
-The goal is not to convince him the script is accurate.
-The goal is to teach his nervous system that the idea — the gut-level, ego-dystonic, horrifying idea — can be present without ritualistic discharge, and his life will continue.
+Listens to the recording on a loop during commutes, caregiving moments, and before bed.
+The goal is not to convince him that the script is accurate.
+The goal is to teach his nervous system that the gut-level, ego-dystonic, horrifying idea can be present without ritualistic discharge, and his life will continue.
 The original fear association does not need to be deleted.
 It needs to be inhibited by a new association: I have sat with this idea and continued to function as a parent without the catastrophe predicted by the disorder.

 The fear prediction before each listening: “I will be unable to function.
 The horror will not pass.
 I will discover I cannot tolerate the idea.
 I will decide I should leave my family for their safety.”

 The expectancy violation: He listens.
 The horror is intense.
 He does not collapse.
 He continues to drive to work.
 He continues to function as a parent.
 The catastrophe predicted by the disorder does not arrive.
-We name the gap between prediction and outcome explicitly.
+We explicitly name the gap between prediction and outcome.
 The new learning consolidates.

 Behavioral exposures:

-After several weeks of imaginal work has built initial capacity, we move to behavioral exposures.
+After several weeks of imaginal work, we have built initial capacity and are moving to behavioral exposures.
 The structure is:

-Doing diaper changes again.
-The client has been avoiding diaper changes for months.
+Diaper changes resume.
+The client has been avoiding them for months.
 He resumes them.
-He does not perform the mental rituals — no review afterward, no testing of his response, no neutralization of any intrusive images that arise.
+He does not perform the mental rituals, review afterward, test his response, or neutralize any intrusive images that arise.
 He simply changes the diaper, the way every other parent in the world has changed every other diaper.
 The dread is intense in early sessions.
 It does not need to disappear for the exposure to work.
-The new learning is built through the consistent action paired with response prevention.
+New learning is built through consistent action paired with response prevention.

 Doing bedtime tuckings again.
 He resumes bedtime tucking for the toddler.
-He physically engages the child the way a parent normally does — adjusting blankets, kissing forehead, holding hand briefly.
+He physically engages the child as a parent normally does, adjusting blankets, kissing the forehead, and holding the hand briefly.
 He does not avoid contact.
 He does not perform mental neutralization rituals during the contact.
 He simply parents.

 Variability across exposures:

 We deliberately introduce variability.
 Diaper changes in the morning, at night, when tired, when not tired.
-Bath time with different toys, different durations, different post-bath drying routines.
+Bath time with different toys, different durations, and different post-bath drying routines.
 Bedtime tuckings on his own with his wife at work, with his wife in the next room, with his wife traveling.
-The variability builds generalized learning rather than fragile context-specific learning.
+Variability builds generalized learning rather than fragile, context-specific learning.

 Response prevention across the board: